trustle/trustle-setup/aws/README.md

 ```

-The access and secret keys are provided to Trustle when configuring an Automated
+The access and secret keys are provided to Trustle when configuring an automated
 AWS resource management system within the Trustle management UI.
 If manual
 creation of AWS access keys are preferred, obtain those directly from the AWS
-console.
+console or AWS CLI.